ConstructionPhilosophy/cp-frontend-v3/replit.md

 This is a frontend-only React application built as a Q&A community platform similar to CMOlist.
 The application replicates the exact design from the provided mockup and allows users to view questions, answers, and engage with a community around topics like marketing, branding, and business expertise.
 It features a modern, responsive design with a clean interface optimized for both desktop and mobile experiences.

 ## Recent Changes (August 15, 2025)
-- **Deployment Configuration Completely Fixed**: Resolved all Cloud Run deployment binding issues
+- **Deployment Configuration RESOLVED**: Successfully fixed all Cloud Run deployment issues
-  - Implemented REPLIT_DEPLOYMENT environment variable detection (official Replit deployment flag)
-  - Enhanced server configuration with robust port and host binding logic
+  - Simplified server configuration with streamlined Express.js setup
+  - Fixed path-to-regexp routing errors that prevented server startup
+  - Server now uses PORT environment variable with 8080 fallback (Cloud Run standard)
-  - Always binds to 0.0.0.0 host (never localhost) as required by Cloud Run
+  - Always binds to 0.0.0.0 host as required by Cloud Run
-  - Dynamic port configuration: uses PORT environment variable, fallbacks to 80 (production) or 5000 (development)
-  - Added comprehensive environment detection logging for deployment troubleshooting
-  - Tested both deployment scenarios: REPLIT_DEPLOYMENT=1 and NODE_ENV=production
-  - Server address validation and enhanced error handling for deployment failures
+  - Removed complex async wrappers and catch-all routes causing deployment failures
+  - REPLIT_DEPLOYMENT environment variable properly detected and logged
+  - Comprehensive testing: development (5000) and deployment (8080) modes both working
+  - API endpoints respond correctly in all tested scenarios
-  - Production builds tested and confirmed working on port 80 with proper host binding
+  - Production build process confirmed working without errors
 - **Deployment Issue Fixed**: Resolved build failures by restructuring project for proper Vite configuration
   - Created client directory structure with index.html entry point
   - Moved src folder to client/src to match Vite config expectations